 The first appointment with the vet is particularly essential.
 That’s when you learn the most about how to raise and care for your puppy.
 So having a record of the appointment and the things you learned can be extremely useful.

-Keeping a journal, as suggested in this article, recording your puppy’s schedule, habits, and general health can be a real help for both you and your vet later.
-Especially diagnosing any conditions, or tracking your puppy’s health as she grows up.
+Keeping a journal, as suggested in this article, recording your puppy’s schedule, habits, and general health can help you and your vet later.
+Especially diagnosing any conditions or tracking your puppy’s health as she grows up.

 126. Keep the Appointments with the Vet